nicoleump/ga-dsiplus/roadmap/Blogging.md

 Medium does a few things for you that make it an optimal choice:

-* Content looks nice - without us working hard!
+* Content looks nice - without working hard!
 * It exposes you to an audience immediately via hashtags and follows!
 * It sources ideas for you for the same above reasion!